 Q: How do you plan on supporting the students currently enrolled in the program?
 There have been some faculty departures within the program, what is your plan on replacing those departures?

 A: We have three classes of B.F.A of Music Theater students, to which we have made a firm commitment all the way to the dean of our college to give them everything they were promised and more.
 There are four core faculty, two are tenured, and two were given extended contracts through the third year of the B.F.A’s.
-All productions have been guaranteed in terms of having the same production values, it is my personal commitment and the deans.
+All productions have been guaranteed in terms of having the same production values, it is my personal commitment and the dean’s.

 Committee has concerns on how the students are going to be supported, and how there were other ways to fix the issue rather than disestablishing the B.F.A.
 There was also a mention on the case where a disestablishment is not approved.
 A college cannot be forced to offer a program, and it would be a symbolic effort, and feedback to the college, but it would not have the material effect on forcing the college to continue the program.
 A statement in writing has been asked by the committee to ensure that students are being supported and are being provided with the education that was promised to them.